 - Remove the shrimp and transfer to a paper towel lined plate.

 - Frying remaining shrimp and I had to do it in 6 batches.
 If using jumbo shrimp, 1 lb shrimp can be fried in 3 – 4 batches.

 - Serve hot with some hot sauce or as it is.

-- Spices: I used 1 tsp. of black pepper and felt I could have added more pepper for some heat.
+- Spices: I used 1 teaspoon of black pepper and felt I could have added more pepper for some heat.
 Or can add more cayenne pepper.
 Cayenne pepper was not in the original recipe.
 I knew just black pepper would not be spicy enough for my palette and added some cayenne pepper.
 One can use chili powder instead of cayenne pepper.

 - Oil: Fry the shrimp on medium heat and if the oil is very hot, lower the flame.
 Otherwise the outer coating will be over fried the shrimp will be undercooked.
 My first batch of shrimp were brown on the outside and shrimp was undercooked as my oil was very hot.

 Please add your Aruban recipes to the linky below and visit my co-host to see what they are cooking.

 Please visit the co-host blogs and follow their sites!